parthsharma788/NLP-SMSspamDetection/README.md

 ## 📌 Project Overview
 This project focuses on classifying SMS messages as Spam or Ham (Not Spam) using Natural Language Processing (NLP) and Machine Learning. 🧠📊

+## Model:
+Applied TF-IDF for feature extraction and trained models like Logistic Regression, Naïve Bayes using Pipelines.

 ✅ Analyzed real-world SMS data from the SMSSpamCollection dataset

 ## ⚙️ Tech Stack